| Title: | Distributed Online Covariance Matrix Tests |

 a logical; TRUE to reject null hypothesis, FALSE otherwise.

-## generate data from multivariate normal with trivial covariance. p = 5;n=10 X=data = matrix(rnorm(n*p), ncol=p) alpha=0.05 Sigma0=diag(ncol(X)) cm13(X,Sigma0, alpha)## generate data from multivariate normal with trivial covariance. p = 5;n=10 X=data = matrix(rnorm(n*p), ncol=p) alpha=0.05 Sigma0=diag(ncol(X)) cm13(X,Sigma0, alpha)
+## Not run: ## generate data from multivariate normal with trivial covariance. p = 5;n=10 X=data= matrix(rnorm(n*p), ncol=p) alpha=0.05 Sigma0=diag(ncol(X)) cm13(X,Sigma0, alpha) ## End(Not run)## Not run: ## generate data from multivariate normal with trivial covariance. p = 5;n=10 X=data= matrix(rnorm(n*p), ncol=p) alpha=0.05 Sigma0=diag(ncol(X)) cm13(X,Sigma0, alpha) ## End(Not run)

 Given two sets of data, it performs 2-sample test for equality of covariance matrices where the null hypothesis is